JohnnyCena123/raylib-projects/README.md

 or messaging me on Discord (`@johnnycena123`). \
 Or if you really want, you could open a pull request :)

+## Credits

+The music used in this project is provided by <https://sunixdev.itch.io/casual-music-pack> under the CC BY 4.0 license.

 ## License

 This project is licensed under the [LGPLv3.0 License](./LICENSE).